chao-chan/SkidCheck-2.0-Edit/README.md

 Commands:
-sk            --Does a re-check of everyone in game, does the sound and message.
+sk            --Re-play the sound and message of any cheaters in game.

 sk_update     --Sync all lists rignt now, usually runs every sk_sync hours

-Logs (in the /data folder):
-sk_encounters.txt    --Logs every cheater that spawns sk_blocked.txt       --Logs blocked cheater connection attempts if sk_kick is 1
+Logs (in the server's /data folder): sk_blocked.txt       --Logs blocked cheater connection attempts (if sk_kick is 1) sk_encounters.txt    --Logs every cheater that spawns (if sk_kick is 0)

 Hooks (SERVER side):